-Even if you would ever find a bookmaker offering such a bet, be sure, its odds will be around 1.90 (9/10) - 1.90 (9/10) in the best case.
+Even if you would ever find a bookmaker offering such a bet, be sure, its odds will be around 1.90 (9/10) in the best case.

 How to calculate the margin for a particular bet?

-Example of a bookmaker margin for the 2-way event: (1 / decimal odds for A option) + (1 / decimal odds for B option) - 1
+The example of how to calculate the margin for the 2-way event: (1 / decimal odds for A option) + (1 / decimal odds for B option) - 1

 Seems complicated?
-We promise it is only at first sight.
+We promise, it only looks like this at first sight.
 Let’s try to calculate Over/Under 2.5 goals bet in any match where odds on Over 2.5 are 1.77 (77/100) and Under 2.5 has 1.84 (21/25).
-Then, our example will look the following way:
+Our calculations will look the following way:

-(0,5650 + 0,5435) - 1⇒
+(0.5650 + 0.5435) - 1⇒

-1,1085 - 1⇒
+1.1085 - 1⇒

 As it shows the margin imposed on this particular bet is around 11%, which isn’t too good and tipsters should rather stay away from it.

 (1 / decimal odds for A option) + (1 / decimal odds for B option) + (1 / decimal odds for C option) - 1

-Let’s try to calculate margin for a random football match, where Home team win odds are 1.80 (4/5), draw - 3.75 (11/4) and Away team victory - 4.20 (16/5).
-Then, our example will be looking the following way:
+Let’s try to calculate the margin for a random football match, where Home team victory odds are 1.80 (4/5), draw - 3.75 (11/4) and Away team victory - 4.20 (16/5).
+Our calculations will look the following way:

-(0,5556 + 0,2667 + 0,2381) -1 ⇒
+(0.5556 + 0.2667 + 0.2381) -1 ⇒

-1,0604 - 1 ⇒
+1.0604 - 1 ⇒

-Classic Champions League matches, NBA or top European football leagues fixtures are being bet on by thousands of punters around the world and are excellently verified by the market.
+Classic Champions League matches, NBA or top European football leagues’ fixtures are being bet on by thousands of punters around the world and are excellently verified by the market.
 This, in return, brings the risk to its minimum, thanks to what we can get better odds.